Chart Color Schemes

 The educational profile of Henley Beach exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 32.0% among residents aged 15+, exceeding the South Australian (SA) average of 25.7% and that of SA3 area at 28.8%.
+The area's educational profile is notable regionally, with university qualification rates at 32.0% of residents aged 15+, surpassing the South Australian average of 25.7% and the SA3 area average of 28.8%.
 Bachelor degrees are most prevalent at 21.6%, followed by postgraduate qualifications at 7.2% and graduate diplomas at 3.2%.
-Vocational credentials are also prominent, with 30.5% of residents aged 15+ holding such qualifications – advanced diplomas at 11.0% and certificates at 19.5%.
+Vocational credentials are also prominent, with 30.5% of residents aged 15+ holding them, including advanced diplomas at 11.0% and certificates at 19.5%.

 Frequently Asked Questions - Education